davidsho/davidsho/README.md

 ### Hi there 👋
 Thanks for visiting my profile.
 You won't find any public repos as of yet but I am planning on open sourcing my portfolio website as soon as it is finished.
-I work mainly on web development, including front-end technologies like React and back-end technologies like Flask and Express.
+I work mainly on back-end web development, including technologies like Flask and Express.
 Please give me a follow!

 David / 18